pdaigle/viclb/README.md

 EXTERNAL_NET=routable
 [...]
 ```

 As a user of the script this is the only section you need to modify.
 - INSTANCE_IMG - this is the docker image you wish to use for your service instances.
-In this example we use a simple, unmodified `httpd` from Docker Hub.
+In this example we use a simple, unmodified `httpd` image from Docker Hub.
 - NUM_INSTANCES - this is the number of instances that will be running behind the load-balancer.
 - INSTANCE_PORT - the port that your service listens on.
 This will be injected in our HAProxy configuration file.
 This example uses a simple web server listening on port 80.
 - LB_PORT - the port to use to publish the service on the load-balancer.
 This will be injected into the HAProxy configuration file.
-- INSTANCE_CTR_PREFIX & LB_CTR_NAME - these are arbitrary names to identify the running instances and the load-balancer, respectively.
+- INSTANCE\_CTR\_PREFIX and LB\_CTR_NAME - these are arbitrary names to identify the running instances and the load-balancer, respectively.

-The script will use these parameters to pull the images, instantiate the user-defined number of instances, generate the HAProxy configuration file and create the laod-balancer.
+The script will use these parameters to pull the images, instantiate the user-defined number of instances, generate the HAProxy configuration file and create the load-balancer.

 ## Pulling the images and creating the user-defined bridge network